EnokiUN/psup/docs/cli.rst

+---
 CLI
 ---

 PSUP also has a pretty handy CLI to run SUScript quickly from both your pc or from the online atlas.

-To run a local SUS file open your preffered terminal and type:
+To run a local SUS file open your preferred terminal and type:

 ``psup <path-to-file>``